amethystlabs/amethystlabs.github.io/_posts/2015-10-17-what-is-grid.md

 have a definition of Grid, I do, but that definition is not what people want to hear.
 What they really want to know is _What am I building for them?_ or _What value does my product bring to them?_ And THAT is a tough question.
-Tough, because Grid does not do just one thing, it has a myriad of applications.
+Tough, because Grid does not do just one thing, it has myriad applications.
 And when someone asks `What does Grid do?`, it is like a brain system crash.
 We really needed to sort this out, and we did.
 This post answers all the questions, and clears the air around Grid.